Ed.S. in Instructional Technology

 Education Specialist in Instructional Technology

-When you are ready to apply, please first review these application instructions.
+We have rolling admissions so you can apply and be accepted into the program at any time.
+When you are ready to apply, please first review the application instructions.
 Then submit the following:

 - Online application

-- A 500-700 word statement describing the educational challenges you have encountered in your work, and how you think the Ed.S. program might help you overcome those challenges.
-You are encouraged to review the available course listings and mention a few specific courses from the instructional technology program, or other graduate areas, that would be relevant to the your goals.
+- A 500-700 word statement describing the educational challenges you have encountered in your work and how you think the Ed.S. program might help you overcome those challenges.
+You are encouraged to review the available course listings and mention a few specific courses from the instructional technology program, or other graduate areas, that would be relevant to your goals

 - One letter of recommendation from a current administrator